 So, you want to go to Ha long bay Vietnam but don’t want to pay a fortune

 Hanging around Hanoi the chances are you will at some point be temped by the numerous signs advertising Ha Long bay and Sapa!
 The truth is that both are amazing and unmissable places in Vietnam, we travelled the entire county and although they might not be as isolated and raw as some places we visited they are still worth the time and money.
 Saying that however they are also both totally doable on your own and without a tour, in fact doing them this way will not only save you money but also allow you much more freedom to explore at your own pace.
 Often disappointment in a location comes from feeling over charged and under provided, most of those who felt Ha Long bay fell short were those that paid through the roof for an all singing all dancing multi day tour only to get stuck on a substandard boat for days on end!
 You can however take many cheaper Halong Bay cruises from Cat Ba island, which is what we decided to do.

 Ha Long bay might seem like an expensive excursion but we found a great way to do it on the cheap and also to get even more out of it that you expected!
 Some of the best Ha Long bay cruises can be found of Cat Ba island.

 Firstly, take the bus, boat, bus from Hanoi to Cat Ba island.
 This can set you back anything from as little as $10 to around $20 depending on where you book.
-Shop around!

 Heading to Cat Ba island for views and chills!